 NOMINATE SELF OR ANOTHER FOR NAB ALUMNI BOARD MEMBERS

 You're a part of the alumni network the day you walk across that commencement stage.
 Keep your Cobber connections strong and make new ones through events and opportunities focused on recent graduates.
-From baseball games, to happy hours, to service opportunities, to picnics, painting and brewery tours, there are plenty of ways to stay involved with your Cobber family.
+From baseball games and happy hours to service opportunities, picnics, painting parties, and brewery tours, there are plenty of ways to stay involved with your Cobber family.

-In advance of each five year class reunion, this team calls classmates (selected by "draft") to reconnect, promote the upcoming reunion, and extend an invitation to support the college with a gift to the annual fund.
+In advance of each five-year class reunion, this team calls classmates to reconnect, promote the upcoming reunion, and extend an invitation to support the college with a gift to the annual fund.
 Post-reunion, team members reconnect with classmates to thank them for their gifts and share giving updates.